Gravitational-wave detection and parameter estimation for accreting black-hole binaries and their electromagnetic counterpart: Results

 The mass of the primary black hole is shifted toward higher values, whereas the secondary mass gets lower.
 As a result, the time to coalescence is underestimated.
 For super-Eddington accretion, this shift in time to coalescence is at the level of tens of seconds.
 A multi-band observation could then help identify a bias due to accretion in the parameter estimation, since ground-based detectors would measure very precisely the time to coalescence when the signal enters in their band~\citep{Sesana:2016ljz}.

 In order to estimate this possibility, we repeat the above analysis in the \emph{LISA+Earth} scenario.
 In this case the time to coalescence is constrained to within $1\,{\rm ms}$ from its true value, so no bias in $t_c$ is possible.
 Nevertheless, signals can still be recovered by an effectual template, although with a larger mismatch from the true signal.
 In Fig.~\ref{fig:biases1_mb} we show the difference between the recovered masses and total mass and the injected values.
-For these systems, third generation ground-based detectors should also measure the total mass of the system with an error $\approx 0.5 M_{\odot}$.
-Therefore, we repeated the bias analysis constraining the total mass with a Gaussian prior of width $0.5 M_{\odot}$.
-The bias was reduced, but we were still able to recover the signal with an effectual template with $f_{{\rm Edd}}=0$, with a SNR within 0.1 percent of the injected SNR.
-Thus, it seems that if the binary is accreting but this effect is neglected in the data analysis, the parameter estimation would be biased even in the case of a multiband detection.
+More in general, ground based detectors should be largely insensitive to these low frequency terms, as discussed in \cite{Carson:2019kkh}.
+In this forecast study, the projected constraint on -4PN terms with the planned third generation detector Cosmic Explorer is ten orders of magnitude worse than the projected constraint with LISA.
+We thus expect that observations with ground based detectors should not be biased by omitting -4PN terms.
+Therefore, for values of $ f_{\rm Edd} $ for which the LISA parameter estimation is significantly biased, the posterior distributions obtained with LISA and with ground based detectors might not even be compatible, which would hint at an unmodelled effect.

 It is noteworthy that for the SOBHB events the sky localization is barely affected by accretion and remains excellent, as the distribution remains a Gaussian centered around the injected values with errors similar to the ones shown in Table~\ref{res_det}.
 In the case of IMBHBs, on the other hand, there is also a bias in the sky localization, i.e. the injected value may lie outside the $90 \%$ CI.
 This is due to the very small errors in sky position, and in fact the the true localization is very close to the recovered one, within $0.05 \, {\rm deg}^2$.
 Therefore, for most realistic purposes the sky localization is satisfactorily recovered.